CesiumGS/3d-tiles-validator/IMPLEMENTATION.md

   - Update `CHANGES.md`
   - Update the version number in `package.json`
   - Make sure all unit tests pass
+  - Update the `ThirdParty.json` with license information about third-party projects:

+    `node generateThirdParty.js`

 - Run the TypeScript compiler to generate the build output: